 This situation could have devastated Toyota's supply line.
 Fortunately, one of Aisin's suppliers was able to retool and start manufacturing the necessary P-valves after just two days.

-Nevertheless, the fire cost Toyota nearly $15 billion in lost revenue and 70,000 cars.
+Nevertheless, the fire cost Toyota nearly 16 billion yen in lost revenue and 70,000 cars.
 The problem trickled through to other suppliers for Toyota, as well.
 Some suppliers were forced to shut down because the auto manufacturer didn't need their parts to complete any cars on the assembly line.